git/git.github.io/rev_news/drafts/edition-63.md

   This version contained a preparatory patch to fix the triangular workflow issues Damien had found, as well as his updated patch with tests for both his fixes in this patch and the triangular workflow fixes.
-However, this patch was marked as RFC since its first version was not very polished.
-Furthermore this RFC version does not fix all [corner triangular workflow cases](https://lore.kernel.org/git/20200418173651.djzriazxj5kbo6ax@doriath/).
+However, this patch series was marked as RFC, since its first patch was not very polished and did not fix all
+  [corner triangular workflow cases](https://lore.kernel.org/git/20200418173651.djzriazxj5kbo6ax@doriath/).

   This led to some [release confusion](https://lore.kernel.org/git/20200416211208.xqnnrkvcl2jw3ejr@doriath/)